adap/flower/baselines/fedavgm/README.md

 "*A CNN with two 5x5 convolution layers (the first with 32 channels, the second with 64, each followed with 2x2 max pooling), a fully connected layer with 512 units and ReLu activation, and a final softmax output layer (1,663,370 total parameters)"*

-:warning: However, this architecture implemented in this baseline results in 878,538 parameters.
+:warning: However, this architecture implemented on this baseline results in 878,538 parameters.
+Regarding this architecture, the historical references mentioned on the FedAvgM paper are [this](https://web.archive.org/web/20190415103404/https://www.tensorflow.org/tutorials/images/deep_cnn) and [this](https://web.archive.org/web/20170807002954/https://github.com/tensorflow/models/blob/master/tutorials/image/cifar10/cifar10.py).

 **Dataset:** This baseline includes the CIFAR-10 and FMNIST datasets.
 By default it will run with the CIFAR-10.
 The data partition uses a configurable Latent Dirichlet Allocation (LDA) distribution (`concentration` parameter equals 0.1 as default) to create **non-iid distributions** between the clients.
 The understanding for this `concentration` (α) is that α→∞ all clients have identical distribution, and α→𝟢 each client hold samples from only one class.